7Block Labs

 DeFi Risk Framework for Product Teams: Ensuring Secure and Sustainable Blockchain Solutions

-A comprehensive, expert-driven guide for decision-makers to identify, assess, and mitigate risks in decentralized finance (DeFi) projects, fostering robust, compliant, and resilient blockchain solutions.
+Here’s your go-to guide for decision-makers who want to identify, assess, and handle risks in decentralized finance (DeFi) projects.
+Our aim is to help you build robust, compliant, and resilient blockchain solutions.

 Introduction